 Which sectors of the Spanish economy are most receptive to energy management?

-The industrial sector, due to the massive reduction in energy costs that can be achieved thanks to real-time control of resources.
-The hospitality sector (hotels and restaurants), who not only value economic savings but also a greener brand image; and sports facilities, for whom resource optimisation such as electricity and water is vital.
+The industrial sector, due to the massive reduction in energy costs can be achieved thanks to real-time control of resources.
+The hospitality sector (hotels and restaurants), not only values economic savings but also a greener brand image; and sports facilities, for whom resource optimisation such as electricity and water is vital.